Welasco/HubitatAlarm/README.md

 ### **DSC with IT-100**

 IT-100 is a serial board (RS-232) that can be integrated with DSC Alarm system.
 It implement an interface to interact with DSC main Alarm board by sending/receiving commands.
-[Detailed information.](./Documentation/DSC-it100.pdf)
+[More information.](./Documentation/DSC-it100.pdf)

 ### **DSC with Envisalink**

 - Envisalink is a Ethernet board that can be integrated with DSC Alarm system.
 It implement an interface to interact with DSC main Alarm board by sending/receiving commands.
-[Detailed information.](./Documentation/EnvisaLinkTPI-ADEMCO-1-03.pdf)
+[More information.](./Documentation/EnvisaLinkTPI-ADEMCO-1-03.pdf)

 ## Honeywell Alarm

 ### **Honeywell with Envisalink**

 - Envisalink is a Ethernet board that can be integrated with Honeywell alarm.
 It implement an interface to interact with Honeywell main Alarm board by sending/receiving commands.
-[Detailed information.](./Documentation/EnvisaLinkTPI-ADEMCO-1-03.pdf)
+[More information.](./Documentation/EnvisaLinkTPI-ADEMCO-1-03.pdf)

 ## Connectivity